kgdunn/pid-book/process-monitoring/process-monitoring.rst

 	* assumes the process is centered (i.e. your long term mean is halfway between the upper and lower specification limits)
 	* assumes the PCR value was calculated when the process was stable

-The PCR is often called the process width.
+The PCR is often called the :index:`process width`.
 Let's see why by taking a look at a process with PCR=0.5 and then PCR=2.0.
 In the first case :math:`\text{USL} - \text{LSL} = 3\sigma`.
-Since the interpretation of PCR assumes a centered process, we can draw a diagram as shown below:
+Since the interpretation of PCR assumes a :index:`centered process`, we can draw a diagram as shown below:

 .. figure:: images/explain-PCR-half.png
 	:width: 750px
 	:align: center
 	:scale: 80

 The diagram is from a process with mean of 80 and where LSL=65 and USL=95.
 These specification are fixed, set by our production guidelines.
-If the process variation :math:`\sigma = 10`, then this implies that PCR=0.5.
+If the process variation is :math:`\sigma = 10`, then this implies that PCR=0.5.
 Assuming further that the our production is centered at the mean of 80, we can calculate how much defective product is produced in the shaded region of the plot.
 Assuming a normal distribution:

 	-	:math:`z` for LSL = (65 - 80)/10 = -1.5